 The property attorneys at the Law Offices of Anidjar & Levine have extensive experience in appealing denied insurance claims.
-Call 1-800-747-3733 to get a complimentary case evaluation from the Law Offices of Anidjar & Levine, and learn more about your options for appealing.
+Call 1-800-747-3733 to get a complimentary case evaluation from our team and learn more about your options for appealing.

 What You Will Need After a Denied USAA Property Claim